bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-oath.md

 1. When you're presented with the QR code to scan, some apps give you a link that will reveal your TOTP Seed string.
 Save that string in your password manager before setting up the MFA in your app of choice.

 2. If there's no option to get the TOTP Seed string, I snap a photo or screenshot when I'm away from home, or grab a screenshot when I'm sitting at my desk.
-Using a tool called [Zbar](https://github.com/mchehab/zbar) (you can grab it easily via [Homebrew](https://formulae.brew.sh/formula/zbar#default)) I can decode the QR code from the macOS terminal to get the full TOTP URI.
+Using a tool called [Zbar](https://github.com/mchehab/zbar) (get it via [Homebrew](https://formulae.brew.sh/formula/zbar#default)) I can decode the QR code from the macOS terminal to get the full TOTP URI.

 For demonstration purposes, I grabbed a quick demo QR code from [GitHub](https://gist.github.com/kcramer/c6148fb906e116d84e4bde7b2ab56992) and took a screenshot of just a single QR code.